 When we engage in a repurchase transaction, we generally sell securities to the transaction counterparty and receive cash from the counterparty.
 The counterparty is obligated to resell the securities back to us at the end of the term of the transaction, which is typically 30-90 days.
 Because the cash we receive from the counterparty when we initially sell the securities to the counterparty is less than the value of those securities (this difference is referred to as the haircut), if the counterparty defaults on its obligation to resell the securities back to us we would incur a loss on the transaction equal to the amount of the haircut (assuming there was no change in the value of the securities).
-We would also lose money on a repurchase transaction if the value of the underlying securities has declined as of the end of the transaction securities for their initial value but would receive securities worth less than that amount.
-Any losses we incur on our repurchase transaction, the counterparty can terminate the transaction and cease entering into any other repurchase transactions with us.
+We would also lose money on a repurchase transaction if the value of the underlying securities has declined as of the end of the transaction term, as we would have to repurchase the securities for their initial value but would receive securities worth less than that amount.
+Any losses we incur on our repurchase transactions could adversely affect our earnings, and thus our cash available for distribution to our stockholders.
+If we default on one of our obligations under a repurchase transaction, the counterparty can terminate the transaction and cease entering into any other repurchase transactions with us.
 In that case, we would likely need to establish a replacement repurchase facility with another repurchase dealer in order to continue to leverage our portfolio and carry out our investment strategy.
 There is no assurance we would be able to establish a suitable replacement facility.